arnarejo/CourseraRR-PersonalActivityMonitor/PA1_template.md

 ```
 There are total 2304 number of total missing values

-### 4.2 Stragety to fill missing values
+### Stragety to fill missing values
 Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-**there is a fluctuation of activity based on the time of the day.
+**There is a fluctuation of activity based on the time of the day.
 Hence, for each missing value we can use average for same slot across all available values**

-### 4.3 Fill missing Values
+### Fill missing Values
 Create a new dataset that is equal to the original dataset but with the missing data filled in.